bbfox0703/SteamAchievementManagerX/README.md

 5. **Countdown to Commit Achievements**: Users can set a countdown timer for committing achievements.
 Multiple achievements and their respective countdown durations can be configured, and the "Enable Timer" button will execute the countdown.
 6. **Some UI tweaks**: Sorting by listview columns by [r33yl](https://github.com/r33yl), prevent Steam client show activicaty as idle (only when SAM.Game in foreground and turned-on).
 7. **Icon cache**: Implemented icon cache for SAM.Picker and SAM.Game.
 Cache folder is under program folder named "appcache".
 8. **Game list cache**: Implemented game list cache for SAM.Picker.
 Cache folder is under binaries folder named "appcache".
 9. **Error handling**: Many error handlings and reduce possible vulnerabilities.

 ---

+## Modern Picker

+`SAM.Picker.Modern` is a new WinUI 3 front‑end that shares game loading and icon caching logic with the classic picker.
+It presents the game list using data bindings and asynchronous logo downloads.

+### Build and Run

+1. Install the [Windows App SDK](https://learn.microsoft.com/windows/apps/windows-app-sdk/) and .NET 8 with the Windows workload.
+2. Open `SAM.sln` in Visual Studio and build the `SAM.Picker.Modern` project.
+3. Run the project; selecting a game will launch `SAM.Game.exe` as usual.

+---